-The Explore Science: Earth & Space 2017 toolkit is developed and distributed by the National Informal STEM Education Network (NISE Network).
+The Explore Science: Earth & Space 2018 toolkit was developed and distributed by the National Informal STEM Education Network (NISE Network).
+This guide was produced by the Sciencenter with contributions from the Science Museum of Minnesota and the Astronomical Society of the Pacific.